sjcross/CleavageSiteInvestigator/README.md

 # Usage
 ## Notes
 - Example files for testing CSI are included in the "data" folder of this repository.
+The files are from the full data set found [here](TODO - RDSF link).
 These files are:
   - "ex_cassette.fa" - Cassette sequence (must contain one sequence).
 Example file is for "Splint1TA".
   - "ex_consensus.fa" - Consensus sequence(s) (can contain multiple sequences).
-Example file is a subset of sequences from "Cas12a_17.fa" sample at [TODO - RDSF link].
+Example file is a subset of sequences from "Cas12a_17.fa" sample.
   - "ex_reference.fa" - Reference sequence (must contain one sequence).
 Example file is for "CrisprplasR".
 - The above files are used throughout the following code demos.
 - Each program (csi[]().py, heatmap[]().py and strandlinkageplot[]().py) can be run entirely from command line.
 Full argument documentation is accessible using the `-h` (or `--help`) flag (e.g. `python csi.py -h`).

-## Running CSI (basic)
+## Running CSI
+### Basic use
 - The main CSI program is run using csi[]().py.
-This will analyse the specified consensus sequences and optionally output event distributions, summary statistics and plots (advanced plotting options available by running [heatmap.py](#generating-heatmap-plots-directly) and [strandlinkageplot.py](#generating-strand-linkage-plots-directly) directly).
+This will analyse the specified consensus sequences and optionally output event distributions, summary statistics and plots (advanced plotting options available by running [heatmap.py](#generating-heatmap-plots-svg) and [strandlinkageplot.py](#generating-strand-linkage-plots-svg) directly).
 - CSI requires a minimum of three arguments, specifying paths to the cassette (`-ca` or `--cassette_path`), reference (`-r` or `--reference_path`) and consensus (`-co` or `--consensus_path`) files.
 - The following command is an example
 ```Powershell
 python .\src\csi.py -ca .\data\ex_cassette.fa -r .\data\ex_reference.fa -co .\data\ex_consensus.fa
 ```
 - With default parameters (no optional arguments specified) a basic summary will be displayed with the following sections:

   Label|Description
   -----|-----------
   "TS position"|Position of the top-strand cleavage event